 Indiana’s flagship university, Indiana University Bloomington is a major public research university with well over 40,000 students and some of the Midwest’s highest-ranked schools and programs.
 Founded in 1820, IU was a formative influence on the development of Indiana, from its frontier years to today.
 Indiana University is recognized as a Public Ivy, a public university with the reputation of the Ivy League, and ranks as one of U.S. News & World Report’s top 50 public universities.
 The School of Informatics, Computing, and Engineering was the first academic school dedicated to informatics, and ranks as one of the top 10 nationally.

-The School of Informatics, Computing, and Engineering offers the Indiana University MS in HCI degree program with a design emphasis.
+The School of Informatics, Computing, and Engineering offer the Indiana University MS in HCI degree program with a design emphasis.
 This intensive, interdisciplinary program focuses on preparing students for every aspect of an HCI-related career, from crafting digital products to leading teams or striking out as entrepreneurs.
 A 2-semester capstone lets students dive deep into their career goals with a study or project that connects directly to their plans and intentions.
 The IU MS in HCI gives students a jump on their career and a strong name to carry onto the job market, making it a solid value throughout the Midwest.

 Degree: MS in Human-Computer Interaction (Design concentration) (HCI/d)